5 main pathways

 Some countries offer notably faster timelines:

-You can apply after completing 2 years of residency in Italy or after living abroad for 3 years.
-If you have children with your spouse, the timeline reduces by half.
+- You can apply after completing 2 years of residency in Italy or after living abroad for 3 years.
+If you have minor children (under 18, biological or adopted) with your spouse, the timeline reduces by half.

 While this is one of the more affordable routes to EU citizenship, it still involves careful documentation and time.

-Be sure to check the exact requirements in your spouse's country, and consider speaking with a local immigration expert to help navigate the process smoothly.
+Check the exact requirements in your spouse's country, and consider speaking with a local immigration expert.

 How to Get Citizenship Through Work or Business